4lysson-a/shellscript_library/c_compiler/README.md

 ```

 it will compile your program, generate an output file, run the program and at the end of the execution delete the output file, all this before you even drink your coffee

+clearly it is necessary to have gcc installed for it to work